mk12/sicp/notes/lecture.md

 ### Abstraction layer

 - The important thing with our rational arithmetic system is the abstraction layer.
 - We have the rational arithmetic operators on one side and the pair constructor and selectors on the other.
-- The procedures `make-rat`, `numer`, and `denom` are an abstraction barrier between the two.
+The abstraction barrier between the two is formed by the procedures `make-rat`, `numer`, and `denom`.
 - We always want to separate _use_ from _representation_.
 - This methodology is called _data abstraction_.